LAStools/LAStools/bin/lasduplicate_README.txt

 >> lasduplicate -i in.las -o out.las -v

 same as above but reports every removed point in the stderr.

+>> lasduplicate -i in.laz -nearby 0.005 -o out.laz

+removes all duplicates and nearby points from fulfilling the criteria desribed above from the LAS file 'in.laz' and stores the result to the LAS file 'out.laz'.

 >> lasduplicate -i in.laz -o out.laz